-Before and during law school, Sam worked in the behavioral health reimbursement industry where he guided mental health and addiction treatment facilities through a broad range of reimbursement-related issues.
+Sam has worked extensively in the behavioral health reimbursement industry where he has guided mental health and addiction treatment facilities through a broad range of reimbursement-related issues.
 Specifically, Sam shepherded facilities through payor audits and investigations, developed appeals strategies for denied claims and overpayment recoupments, and advised clients on compliant clinical practices given the ever-evolving standards to which behavioral healthcare providers are held.

 Prior to joining Nelson Hardiman, Sam represented physicians, mental health and addiction treatment providers, emergency room doctors and large hospital systems in reimbursement litigation.
 Sam has experience in State and Federal Court as well as in all major arbitration forums.
 Sam is well versed in ERISA preemption, usual customary and reasonable rate disputes, clinical standards, coding-related issues, mental health parity, participating provider agreement disputes, Knox-Keene Act Health Plans among others.

 Sam also helps clients with government investigations, employment disputes, corporate compliance, complex business litigation, zoning and land use disputes, and FDA compliance.